The Code Editor

 Fire and Water's Code Completion is very sophisticated, and the Code Completion topic dives into all its capabilities in more detail.

-Code Completion is supported for the four Elements languages, XAML, Android XML Files and
+Code Completion is supported for the five Elements languages, XAML, Android XML Files and

 Peek at Definition

 Peek at Definition can be invoked via ⌘D (Fire) or Ctrl+D (Water) and it shows you a popup window where you can see the definition of the current identifier.
 This is very handy if you just want to know what type the current variable is, or see all the members of a class.

 Peek at Definition lets you have a quick peek, without disturbing your flow.
 If you need to take a stop further, you can use the next feature: